 - 1. Colors: The team designated as the home team gets the black pieces on odd boards. - 2.
 Playing Location: In the regular season, a match is played at the home team's site unless otherwise agreed.
 During the playoffs, a match is played where announced. - 3.
 Minimum Length: The site where a match is played should allow enough time for the first two default time controls to be played in one session (~ 5.5 hours).
 If this is not possible, then enough time for one default time control must be allowed (~ 3.5 hours). - 4.
 Starting Time: All boards begin play at the same time unless otherwise agreed.
 A standard grace period of 15 minutes beyond the agreed starting time is allowed for latecomers.
 If a team fails to write in their complete lineup by this time, all their clocks may be started. - 5.
+Counting Boards: For A-Team vs. A-Team matches, 6 counting boards (1-6) are used.
+For B-Team vs. B-Team matches, or A-Team vs. B-Team matches, 4 counting boards (1-4) are used.
+All boards beyond this are extra boards that aren't counted towards the match score. - 6.
 Lineups: The home team writes in first, followed by the visiting team.
 A player's name must be filled in for each counting board, or the board is conceded.
 Concessions may only occur on the bottom-most counting boards, below all those with a player's name entered.
 To use a player's name, the player must either be (a) present, or (b) have committed to play and not canceled.
 When writing in a split match, only boards played on that day must be entered.